Lineax17/fedora-update/docs/faq.md

 Fedora Update Control Kit provides:
 - **Kernel safety**: Prompts before kernel updates and rebuilds initramfs automatically
 - **NVIDIA support**: Automatically rebuilds NVIDIA drivers after kernel updates
-- **Multiple package managers**: Updates DNF, Flatpak, Snap, and Homebrew in one command
-- **User-friendly**: Silent mode with spinners or verbose mode for detailed output
 - **Sudo management**: Only asks for password once

 ### Is this safe to use?